bibleexchange/courses/book-of-romans/400_faith-grace-and-justification.md

 1)	The Jews placed great confidence in Abraham the Father of their nation.
 	God is using the example of Abraham to prove to them how men are justified.
 1)	Paul was addressing the questions of the Jew.
  	What about Abraham our Father?
-What about the covenant of circumcision given to Abraham, doesnt that make us righteous?
+What about the covenant of circumcision given to Abraham, doesn&apos;t that make us righteous?
 The Jews were holding to the covenant of Abraham which they believed guaranteed them eternal life.
 2)	What saith the Scripture?  V. 3
 	Paul was using the Scripture as the authority to refute the Questions of the Jews.
 So should the Christian today look to the Word of God as the final authority in settling questions.
 As much as possible it is good to answer the questions of people with the Bible.
 Abraham was justified by faith and not by works.